Ethan Carter III

 Michael Hutter (born March 18, 1983) is an American professional wrestler and promoter better known by the ring name Ethan Carter III (or simply EC3).
-He is currently signed to the National Wrestling Alliance (NWA).
+He is signed to the National Wrestling Alliance (NWA), where he is a former NWA World's Heavyweight Champion and NWA National Heavyweight Champion.
 He also performs on the independent circuit.
-He is best known for his tenures with Impact Wrestling and WWE, where he performed both under his EC3 ring name and, earlier, as Derrick Bateman.
+He is best known for his tenures with Total Nonstop Action Wrestling (TNA) and WWE, where he performed both under his EC3 ring name and, earlier, as Derrick Bateman.
+He also appeared for Ohio Valley Wrestling (OVW) where he is a former OVW National Heavyweight Champion.

 Hutter began his professional wrestling career in 2002, and began wrestling for the Ohio Valley Wrestling (OVW) promotion in 2007.
 In 2009, he signed a contract with WWE, where he competed as Derrick Bateman.
 He was assigned to WWE's developmental territory Florida Championship Wrestling (FCW), where he won the FCW Florida Tag Team Championship with Johnny Curtis.
-Also, he competed in the fourth and fifth seasons of NXT, a program where rookies, were with Pros.
+Also, he competed in the fourth and fifth seasons of NXT, a program where rookies were paired with Pros.

-He left WWE in May 2013 and then signed a contract with Total Nonstop Action Wrestling (TNA).
-He worked with the promotion as Ethan Carter III, the storyline nephew of TNA's legit owner Dixie Carter.
+Hutter left WWE in May 2013 and then signed a contract with Total Nonstop Action Wrestling (TNA), working with the promotion as Ethan Carter III (often shortened as EC3), the storyline nephew of TNA's owner Dixie Carter.
 He won the TNA World Heavyweight Championship twice and the Impact Grand Championship once.
-He returned to WWE in January 2018, competing in NXT, before making his main roster debut in early 2019, where he held the WWE 24/7 Championship four times.
-His second tenure with WWE ended in April 2020.
+He returned to WWE in January 2018 under the EC3 ring name, competing in NXT, before making his main roster debut in early 2019, where he held the WWE 24/7 Championship four times.
+His second tenure with WWE ended in April 2020, and then started his own promotion called Control Your Narrative, which would eventually merge with the NWA in 2022, leading to him signing with the promotion.

 Professional wrestling career

-Early career
+Early career (2002–2009)

 Hutter began his career in Cleveland wrestling regularly for several promotions in the Ohio region after making his debut.
 He wrestled for Pro Wrestling Ohio, making his debut on episode nine of the television show, as an ally of M-Dogg 20, under the name the "Deviant" Michael Hutter.
 He immediately began feuding with Josh Prohibition and Johnny Gargano and in the main event on episode 13 he teamed with Jason Bane to defeat Prohibition and Gargano.
 He made his final appearance for the promotion on episode 16, losing to Prohibition in a match to determine the participants in a match for the PWO Heavyweight Championship.